Aximian/MediaConverterToMP3/README.md

 1. **[Download the latest release](https://github.com/Aximian/MediaConverterToMP3/releases/latest)** and extract it
 2. Run `MediaConverterToMP3.exe` from the extracted folder
 3. Click Settings and enter your Spotify credentials (required for Spotify searches, see below)
-4. Select your source (Spotify or YouTube) using the selector in the top left
+4. Select your source (Spotify, YouTube, Instagram, or TikTok) using the selector in the top left
 5. Start searching and downloading

 ## Getting Spotify Credentials